 Directions: From Dar es Salaam, it’s a 45-minute flight into the Selous, followed by a drive of around an hour to reach Lake Manze Camp.

 Food & drink

 Food quality: Lake Manze Camp offers fairly simple yet tasty food.

 For breakfast you can expect a variety of cereals, fresh fruit, toast and a cooked breakfast with fresh baked bread.
 Tea, coffee and juice are also available.

-Lunch will then be a light meal – when we last stayed in October 2011 we had fish cakes and grilled catfish, caught that morning by one of the guests.
+Lunch will then be a light, informal meal – when we last stayed in November 2013 we had chicken pie, rice and salad.

 Dinner is a three-course meal with lots of flavour and plentiful servings.
-We had lettuce soup to start, followed by beef stew, with chocolate mousse to finish.
+We had vegetable soup to start, followed by beef stew and traditional Ugali, which was served with ratatouille and green beans.
+We then had chocolate mousse to finish.
 Sitting together with the managers and guides meant it was a very sociable and fun experience.